Skip to content

 Nantes (50 minutes by car), Maine-et-Loire

-Château Challain is a 19th-century neo-Gothic estate around 50 minutes from Nantes in Pays de la Loire, with four towers, twelve turrets, and twenty-six spiral staircases.
-It prices on tiered all-inclusive packages: the Gold package for 30 guests bundles venue hire, accommodation for up to 50, a rehearsal dinner with beer and wine, a wedding brunch, photography, and a four-hour DJ across a 2-night stay.
-Twenty-one bedrooms sleep 50 and the estate hosts up to 120 seated.
-The Gold tier starts at €55,000 excluding VAT, rising to Platinum at €105,000 for 100 guests.
+Château Challain is the most theatrical estate near Nantes in Pays de la Loire, a 19th-century neo-Gothic castle of four towers, twelve turrets, and twenty-six spiral staircases.
+It prices on tiered all-inclusive packages: the Gold tier folds venue hire, accommodation, a rehearsal dinner with beer and wine, a wedding brunch, photography, and a four-hour DJ into one figure across a 2-night stay, with Platinum layered on top.

 Why We Love It